high value home uk

 Buildings insurance covers damage to the structure of a property, including risks such as fire, flood, or subsidence.
 Whereas indemnity insurance protects against legal or documentation issues, such as missing planning permission or access rights.
 It is typically arranged during property transactions to cover historic risks identified during conveyancing.

-Do I need high-value buildings insurance?
+Do I need high-value buildings & contents insurance?

 Go to FAQs